shanto268/BangTheDiceGame/README.md

 ## To Do List
 - [ ] Successful debugging of command line version of the game
 - [ ] GUI implementation
-- [ ] Addition of extenstion pack
 - [ ] Project Video/Presentation

 ## Active Issues
-- [ ] Chief arrow handling in AI logic
+- [x] Chief arrow handling in AI logic

 # Documentation